KMS1260/Network-Traffic-Analysis-Intrusion-Investigation/01-using-network-sniffers/README.md

 By selecting a captured frame from the top window of Wireshark (i.e., the Packet List pane in the default layout), the middle (i.e., the Packet Details pane in the default layout) and bottom (i.e., the Packet Bytes pane in the default layout) windows are focused on that single frame.
 We notice the middle window allows us to expand and explore the headers of all the protocols involved in this frame.
 For example, this could include Ethernet, IPv4, TCP, and HTTP.
 We also notice the bottom window is a hexadecimal presentation of the raw data of the frame and an American Standard Code for Information Interchange (ASCII) interpretation of that data.

 The middle pane, known as "Packet Details," in Wireshark, is used to expand and look at the header values of the captured frames.
 Any header element that is captured in plaintext can be reviewed here.
 Wireshark will add relative and relevant information to the header data.
 Any such added information will be contained in **square brackets**.
 For example, [Stream Index: 2] indicates that the selected frame is part of the second stream contained in the current capture.
 Such added data is not directly contained in the captured frames.
 Wireshark will also perform interpretations or provide details to help explain the values in header fields.
 These interpretations or explanations are contained in **parentheses**.
-For example: Flags: 0x012 (SYN, ACK), which is an explanation that the hex flag value of 0x012 represents the flags of synchronization and acknowledgment.
+For example: Flags: 0x012 (SYN, ACK), which is an explanation that the hex flag value of 0x012 represents the flags of synchronisation and acknowledgment.
 Such interpretations help to clarify the meaning or purpose of the values contained in the captured frame.

 We will use Wireshark to examine the captured frames and use a simple display filter to display the **HTTP** traffic collected and attempt to locate the initial request from Kali to www.targetwebsite.com.
 The Kali virtual machine is using the IPv4 address of (**10.1.16.66**).